 Thanks again for the insightful webinars, I've already started using our first one in class and what a profound effect on the thoughts of my students! - T. Whitley

 The Council for Economic Education is pleased to offer free professional development webinars for teachers nationwide.
 The webinars cover multiple topics on how to integrate personal finance and economics in the classroom and create a fun learning experience for your students.

 When you attend the webinar(s), you will leave with relevant lessons, resources and tools that can be implemented the next day.
-Also, you’ll earn one Continuing Education Unit (CEU) for each webinar.
+Also, New York State teachers earn one Continuing Education Unit (CEU) for each webinar.
 If you are interested, but cannot attend the live webinar, please register to get access to the archived version.